How to embed visualizations

 Link to your visualization

-Here you have two options, " Visualization only" and "For sharing."
+Here you have two options: " Visualization only" and "For sharing."
 You can use these URLs to share your charts easily or to embed them in specific platforms.

-👉 You will notice that the "Visualization only" links show a trailing number, like the 3 here: https://datawrapper.dwcdn.net/t4fiQ/3/.
+You will notice that the "Visualization only" links show a trailing number, like the 3 here: https://datawrapper.dwcdn.net/t4fiQ/3/.
 This is the versioning number.
-Every time you hit "Re-publish," this number increases by one.
+Every time you hit "Republish," this number increases by one.

 Copy embed code

-Here's an example: On a mobile phone, the headline normally breaks into two or more lines, taking up more space within the iframe.
-The responsive iframe will become taller to avoid squeezing or cutting off the rest of your chart. - Choose "iframe" if your CMS doesn't allow you to embed iframes with Javascript scripts attached (but beware that your charts won't be responsive, meaning they might look cut-off or not fit the full width of the screen).
-The chart will have the width and height from the preview.
-If you change the size of your chart, paste the updated embed code into your article or CMS.
+- Choose "iframe" if your CMS doesn't allow you to embed iframes with any JavaScript scripts attached (but beware that your charts won't be responsive, meaning they might look cut-off or not fit the full width of the screen).
+The chart will have the width and height you choose in the preview.If you change the size of your chart, paste the updated embed code into your article or CMS.

 <iframe title="Presidential Approval Ratings Since Kennedy" aria-label="Interactive line chart" id="datawrapper-chart-t4fiQ" src="https://datawrapper.dwcdn.net/t4fiQ/3/" scrolling="no" frameborder="0" style="border: none;" width="600" height="578"></iframe>